The role of the qualified technical person (QTP)

 Only a QTP can sign documents about electrical work that are required by the Electrical Safety Act 2002 or by an electricity entity.

-It is important for QTPs to understand that their name and licence details, including any conditions or disciplinary matters, are publicly displayed on an online electrical licence register.
+It is important for QTPs to understand that their name and licence details are publicly displayed on an online electrical licence register.
+This may also include any conditions or disciplinary matters as determined by the regulator.

 How does a QTP go about their role?